 If you’re trying to get your client to increase their ad budget and you’re running out of reasons, here are some ways to help you sway them to give you the number that you need.

-- It’s all about the data – When clients are hesitant to approve the increase for your ad spending, don’t hesitate to show them the numbers.
+When clients are hesitant to approve the increase for your ad spending, don’t hesitate to show them the numbers.
 Marketers should compare the collected data with their client’s competitors.
 Show how their competitors are crushing it when it comes to ad visibility and consumer engagement with a bigger budget.

-- Show how the budget is not enough – After comparing data between the client and their competitors, marketers can show how their client’s ads are weakened by a small ad spending budget.
+After comparing data between the client and their competitors, marketers can show how their client’s ads are weakened by a small ad spending budget.
 Not getting the increase marketers need to promote an ad campaign can only lead to setbacks to client’s ad visibility.

-- Set higher goals – Once the client approves of ad spending increase, it’s time for marketers to set higher goals for the creative marketing team.
+Once the client approves of ad spending increase, it’s time for marketers to set higher goals for the creative marketing team.
 The client needs to see where their money is going and how it will be spent.

-- Diversify your social platforms – One way to justify the ad budget you requested is by expanding your client’s ad visibility.
+One way to justify the ad budget you requested is by expanding your client’s ad visibility.
 This can be done by increasing the number of platforms the paid ads appear on.
 No business wants their competition getting all the consumer attention and engagement.

 It may sound a little counterintuitive to some but increasing ad spending budget helps boost a business’ ad visibility and consumer engagement.
 Convincing a client to increase ad spending takes a lot of time and effort devoted to research and developing a clear, thorough strategy where clients can see growth.
 There are several market analysis tools online that provide marketers the needed assistance.